babarot/tmux-kube-context/README.md

 ## Display Format

-The plugin displays the context and namespace in the following format:
+The plugin displays the context and namespace in the following format (with parentheses by default):

 ```
 (project:cluster/namespace)